 Changing economic and legal circumstances alongside humanitarian crises are shifting the politics and histories of borders today, and reshaping the interdisciplinary field of border studies.

-For this Matrix on Point panel, recorded on April 20, 2023, we asked a group of UC Berkeley PhD candidates to share their ongoing research on borders and migration.
-The panel was moderated by Irene Bloemraad, Class of 1951 Professor, Thomas Garden Barnes Chair of Canadian Studies & Director of the Berkeley Interdisciplinary Migration Initiative (BIMI), which co-sponsored the event.
+For this Matrix on Point panel, we asked UC Berkeley PhD candidates to share their ongoing research on borders and migration.
+The panel will be moderated by Irene Bloemraad, Class of 1951 Professor, Thomas Garden Barnes Chair of Canadian Studies & Director of the Berkeley Interdisciplinary Migration Initiative (BIMI), which is a co-sponsor of this event.

 Gisselle Perez-Leon is a PhD candidate in the Department of History.
 Originally from Mexico City, and raised in Queens, NY, her research covers urban history and migration in modern Latin America.
 Her dissertation traces the development of public services and municipal governance in the border city of Nogales, Sonora.
 Prior to graduate school, she worked for the American Civil Liberties Union’s (ACLU) Racial Justice Program.